AbhishekKumarRoy/Project-Advertisement/README.md

 DeltaX provided the dataset is the pioneering cross-channel digital advertising platform.
 The cloud-based platform leverages big data, user behaviour, and machine learning algorithms to improve performance across the business funnel of advertisers.

+The goal was to predict the revenue from Test data with a low RMSE score.

 The published notebook can be found [here](https://aiplanet.com/notebooks/1931/abhishek_roy/capstone-project-advertisement-10206).

 ## Problem Statement